Murugan-12/GoX-Coding-Standard/document.md

 ### Best practices to name functions

-- Always name functions as verbs, since functions always does something
+- Always name functions as verbs, since functions always do something

   - Never give a noun as a name for functions.
-  - Function names has to be descriptive, meaning that it should describe itself for what it does like `getUserById` not like just ~~`getUser`~~.
+  - Function names have to be descriptive, meaning that it should describe itself for what it does like `getUserById` not like just ~~`getUser`~~.

     >